Post

 Successfully bypassed!
 Admin access granted Successfully accessed admin panel

-5. Accessed /admin/delete?username=carlos to delete user carlos:
+5. I accessed /admin/delete?username=carlos to delete user carlos:

 1